 Probation and remediation differs from program to program.
 In certificate programs, students' must achieve an average score of C or higher to pass.
-In degree programs, students must achieve a score of D- or higher to pass a course.
+For undergraduate degree programs, students must achieve a score of D- or higher to pass a course.
 However, the minimum cumulative grade point average for a student in a credit hour program at the end of each quarter to maintain eligibility for financial aid is a GPA 2.0.
 For degree programs, students who fail to achieve an average score of C in one quarter will be placed on academic probation in the next.
+For a graduate program, only courses completed with a minimum grade point of 2.0 may be applied toward program completion (in a core course, a student must repeat the course if he receives a grade lower than C; on the other hand, you may repeat the course in an elective course, although it is not required) and a student must achieve a cumulative grade point average of 3.0 (on a typical 4.0 scale) to be considered eligible for graduation.
 For all non-degree programs, students are offered remediation opportunities that specific to the particular program.
 For more detailed VN Remediation Policy, refer to Student Orientation Package.